galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-101/tutorial.md

 ![Overview of histories with their datasets](../../images/101_history-overview.png)

-Here you see a more detailed view of each history, and can perform the same operations, such as switching to a different history, deleting a history, purging it (permanently deleting it, this action cannot be reversed), or copying datasets and even entire histories.
+Here you see a more detailed view of each history, and can perform the same operations as the other view:
+- switching between different histories,
+- deleting a history,
+- purging it (permanently deleting it, this action cannot be reversed)
+- copying histories

+One difference is that this view lets you copy datasets between your histories by dragging and dropping them.

 You can always return to your analysis view by clicking on **Analyze Data** in the top menu bar.